emrebengue/Event_Scraper/README.md

 ## Overview

 This project aims to scrape event pages from various US school fair websites and extract structured information such as event dates, times, locations, and event-related links.
-The scraper currently requires a direct URL to the events page (not the homepage) since it does not yet implement a web crawler.
-The extracted data is stored in an organized directory structure, including both HTML content and screenshots.
+It also supports event extraction from PDF catalogs using OCR.
+The extracted data can be viewed or exported using a Flask web interface.

 ## Thought Process